 Research has shown that eliminating left turns improves safety and traffic flow.
 Installing a Michigan Left at an intersection is one way to limit left-turn movements, reduce the number and severity crashes and fatalities (30 to 60 percent reduction), and relieve congestion (providing 20 to 50 percent more capacity than direct left turns).

 Michigan Lefts not only improve safety for motorists, but pedestrians, bicyclists, and truck drivers as well.

 The one downside to restricting left turns is that vehicles may be required to travel a little bit further before turning.
 However, smoother traffic flow and safety offset the impact of the relatively small inconvenience of driving further.

 How does MDOT determine where to build a Michigan Left?

-There are no absolute requirements.
-Michigan Lefts increase capacity and safety on divided roadways at all volumes.
-Indirect left-turns have been used on state routes with average traffic volumes (ADT) of between 10,000 and 100,000 vehicles per day.
+Additionally, there are no absolute maximum/minimum traffic volume requirements for a Michigan Left to be installed.
+Michigan Lefts increase capacity and safety and have been used on state routes with average traffic volumes between 10,000 and 100,000 vehicles per day.

 Unless marked as a multi-lane crossover with pavement markings and signs, a Michigan Left should be considered a single-lane median crossover.
 While some crossovers may appear to be wide enough to fit multiple passenger vehicles side-by-side, that extra room is actually there to accommodate larger vehicles, like tractor trailers and recreational vehicles, that need a wider turning radius.
 Regardless of the physical width, an unmarked median crossover should always be treated as a single-lane crossover.